johnmichealacera/website-admin-dashboard/README.md

 - Site-specific category management

 #### Event Management
+#### Event Management with Service Package Linking
+- **Link Events to Packages**: When creating or editing events, optionally select a service package from the dropdown
+- **View Linked Information**: Events with linked packages display comprehensive package details including pricing and inclusions
+- **Enhanced Organization**: Better organize your bookings by linking them to specific service packages
+- **Rich Package Display**: View service packages with detailed information including pricing, inclusions, add-ons, and freebies
+- **Contact Information**: Each service displays contact details and booking URLs
+- **Visual Organization**: Color-coded sections make it easy to scan and understand service offerings
 - Create events with comprehensive details and image galleries (max 3 images)
 - Edit existing events with date, location, and pricing management
 - Delete events (with confirmation)